-“While we try to teach our children all about life,
+while we try to teach our children all about life,

-our children teach us what life is all about.”
+our children teach us what life is all about.

 Prelude to a Blog: Becoming Dhamma Mama

-Enter motherhood & a smartphone…
+enter motherhood & a smartphone

-When my yoga mentor-teacher suggested Twitter (pause. breathe. really?! one more account? one more password?) as another space for the emerging voice of @DhammaMama, I decided to use those 140 characters to gauge how consistent and committed I could be to this process of making my private musings so…public.
+When my then yoga mentor-teacher suggested Twitter (pause. breathe. really?! one more account? one more password?) as another space for the emerging voice of @DhammaMama, I decided to use those 140 characters to gauge how consistent and committed I could be to this process of making my private musings so…public.

-Spreading the love far and wide…
+spreading the love far and wide…

-Mitigating the inevitable madness of motherhood with its unmistakable magic through the wondrous practice of mindfulness, I envision dhamma for mama* to be a treasured space for mothers AND all others who love, nurture, empower, educate, advocate for and are inspired by children.
+Mitigating the inevitable madness of motherhood with its unmistakable magic through the wondrous practice of mindfulness, I envisioned dhamma for mama* to be a treasured space for mothers AND *all others who love, nurture, empower, educate, advocate for and are inspired by children.